Fly Fishing Iceland

 Getting to Battle Hill Farmhouse:

 You'll fly to Reykjavik (pronounced Ray-ka-vick), the country's capital and largest city.
 A guide will pick you up in Reykjavik at 10:00 a.m.
-The drive to Battle Hill Farmhouse is around 260 km., about 160 miles.
-The rivers are about 10 minutes east of the village of Kirkjubaejarklaustur (referred to locally as 'Klaustur'), population 500.
+The drive to Battle Hill Farmhouse is 260 km., about 160 miles.
+The rivers are about 10 minutes east of the village of Kirkjubaejarklaustur (referred to locally as Klaustur), with a population of 500.

 Sample Itinerary

-Day 1: Pick up in Reykjavik at 10:00 a.m.
-You'll arrive at the Farmhouse around 2:00 p.m.
-After a light lunch, you'll head out for a half-day of guided fishing.
-Dinner back at the house at 8:00 p.m.
+Day 1: At 10:00 a.m., you’ll take a four-hour shuttle from the hotel in Reykjavik to Battle Hill Lodge, a memorable drive filled with breathtaking scenery.
+You’ll arrive around 2:00 p.m.
+After a light lunch, you’ll head out for a half-day of guided fishing.
+Depending on the light and what time you leave the river, you’ll have dinner at the Lodge at 8:00 or 9:00 p.m.

 Day 6: Breakfast at 8:00 a.m.
 Fish in the morning.
 Lunch at noon.
 Pack and head back to Reykjavík around 2:00 p.m.

-Each trip starts on a half-day of guided fishing and ends on a half-day.
+Trips start on a half-day of guided fishing and end on a half-day.

 6-nights and 6-days guided fishing